madankumarsn/single-view-reonstruction/README.md

 In this question, your goal is to reconstruct a colored point cloud from a single image.

 ### (a) (30 points)
-**Dataset**
-  1. Run your code on `data/q3.png`.
-You may assume zero skew and square pixels for `data/q3.png`.
-  2. We provide a set of annotations of plane boundaries in `data/q3/q3.npy`.
-Visualization can be found by running `python annotations.py`.

-**Submissions**
   1. Output reconstruction from at least two different views.
-Also include visualizations of annotations that you used.
-See the following figure as an example:
+Also include visualizations of annotations:

   | Input Image  | Annotations | Reconstruction View 1 | Reconstruction View 2 |
   | ----------- | ----------- | ----------- |  ----------- |